WCSCourses/HelminthBioinformatics_2023/module_linux_scripting.md

 ## Files and Directories <a name="file_directories"></a>
 - Directories are the Linux equivalent of folders on a PC or Mac.
 - They are organised in a hierarchy, so directories can have sub-directories and so on.
 - Directories are very useful for organising your work and keeping your account tidy - for example, if you have more than one project, you can organise the files for each project into different directories to keep them separate.
+     - it can take some getting use to remembering where everything is in your directory system, so it is a good idea to have a system
-You can think of directories as rooms in a house.
-You can only be in one room (directory) at a time.
-When you are in a room you can see everything in that room easily.
-To see things in other rooms, you have to go to the appropriate door and crane your head around.
-Linux works in a similar manner, moving from directory to directory to access files.
+- You can think of directories as rooms in a house.
+     - You can only be in one room (directory) at a time.
+     - When you are in a room you can see everything in that room easily.
+     - To see things in other rooms, you have to go to the appropriate door and crane your head around.
+     - Linux works in a similar manner, moving from directory to directory to access files.
 - The location or directory that you are in is referred to as the current working directory.

 ![](figures/05_directories.png)

-- Therefore, if there is a file called *genome.seq* in the dna directory its location or full pathname can be expressed as */nfs/dna/genome.seq*.
+- For example, if there is a file called *genome.fasta* in the dna directory its location or full pathname can be expressed as */nfs/dna/genome.fasta*.

 ---